Anthony Scaramucci out as White House communications director

-It's the latest high-profile departure from the Trump White House.
+Scaramucci's ouster is the most recent high-profile departure from the Trump White House.
 Chief of Staff Reince Priebus resigned at the end of last week, replaced by John Kelly, whose first day is Monday.

 "Anthony Scaramucci will be leaving his role as White House Communications Director," White House press secretary Sarah Huckabee Sanders said in a statement Monday afternoon.
 "Mr. Scaramucci felt it was best to give chief of staff John Kelly a clean slate and the ability to build his own team.
 We wish him all the best."